 - Don't burn charcoal indoors.
 Not only will it make a mess, but it will also emit carbon monoxide.

 - Try not to use fuel-powered generators, pressure washers or other gas-powered tools in confined spaces.

 - If you have a wood-burning fireplace, ensure the flue is open when in use to allow carbon monoxide to exit the house.

-- Keep up with routine furnace maintenance in Kutztown.
+- Keep up with routine furnace maintenance in Kutztown and Breinigsville.
 A damaged or defective furnace is a likely source of carbon monoxide problems.

 - Most important, install carbon monoxide detectors.
 These helpful alarms notice CO gas much sooner than humans will.